MRKWP/wp_list_categories/README.md

 I use this in sidebars for custom post types and custom taxonomies.

 The block is just a simple started and is useful for anyone wanting a dynamic block.

+For a great youtube video on this code you can view this url: https://youtu.be/SsJx0szYZZk